Karplus-Lab-OSU/ensemblator/readme.rst

 Percent ID Cutoff
 ------------------

     This will allow you to set the percent identity to use when deciding to keep structures or not.
-You can use percents (ie. 70, 100, or 35.6546), or you can use fractional percents (ie. 0.5 will be treated as 50%).
+You can use percentages (ie. 70, 100, or 35.6546), or you can use fractional percentages (ie. 0.5 will be treated as 50%).

 Go!